-Nets have been distributed across more than 4000 sites and 2 million households and 25,000 people from local communities have been recruited and trained to help identify those most in need and the most effective distribution locations.The challenging context, including an infrastructure gap, has required a collaborative approach, with UNDP working closely with partners including the World Food Programme (WFP).
-The distributions are also supported by an awareness raising campaign to ensure people understand how to correctly use the bednets and to dispel any myths or rumours about the benefits and safety of sleeping under the nets.
+Nets have been distributed across more than 4,000 sites and 2 million households and 25,000 people from local communities have been recruited and trained to help identify those most in need and the most effective distribution locations.The challenging context, including an infrastructure gap, has required a collaborative approach, with UNDP working closely with partners including the World Food Programme (WFP).
+Distribution is also supported by an awareness raising campaign to ensure people understand how to correctly use the bednets and to dispel any myths or rumours about the benefits and safety of sleeping under the nets.

 These messages are relayed by religious leaders across denominations throughout the country.
-Around 180 of them were trained by UNDP and the National Malaria Control Program to deliver awareness messages during their preaching.
-30,000 copies of an information sheet detailing The 10 Golden Rules against malaria were distributed in Arabic and French to imams, priests, pastors and other religious leaders of the country to facilitate their work.
+Around 180 of them were trained by UNDP and the National Malaria Control Program to deliver awareness messages during their sermons.
+Some 30,000 copies of an information sheet detailing The 10 Golden Rules against malaria were distributed in Arabic and French to imams, priests, pastors and other religious leaders of the country for use in their work.

 While the number of new malaria cases has fallen globally, millions of people continue to be left behind.
 In 2015 one child died from malaria every two minutes and sub-Saharan Africa was home to 90% of malaria cases and 92% of malaria deaths.
 In Chad, malaria continues to harm all aspects of human development efforts.